Skip to main content

 At the time, this was a surprisingly bold marketing decision.

-The San Ramon identity had already become deeply associated with suburban growth in the Tri-Valley, but Gentry believed Dublin deserved recognition as its own distinct community.
-Through Silvergate’s newspaper ads, maps, and promotional campaigns, the Dublin name slowly re-entered public consciousness.
+The San Ramon identity had already become closely associated with suburban growth in the Tri-Valley, but Dublin continued to be shaped and marketed as a distinct place.
+Through Silvergate’s newspaper ads, maps, and promotional campaigns, the Dublin name gradually re-entered wider public usage.

 In many ways, Silvergate helped put modern Dublin back on the map.